paulcollinsiii/iot-boards/backend/kubespray/README.md

 don't want to fight all of Kubernetes?
 Behold the way.

 * Modify k0sctl.yaml for the IP addresses of your vagrant instance
-* k0sctl apply -c k0sctl.yaml
+* k0sctl apply
 * k0sctl kubeconfig > admin.conf
 * export KUBECONFIG=$(pwd)/admin.conf
-* Victory
+* ./post-setup.sh

+The post-setup script takes care of pulling the ca-cert out and adding it to the trusted root authorities for the master.
+This is needed so the private docker repository won't reject the self-signed cert